lanl-ansi/QuantumAnnealing.jl/docs/src/index.md

 ## What is Quantum Annealing?

 The objective of QuantumAnnealing is to solve ODEs arising in dynamic quantum systems.
-Specifically it solves the Schrödinger equation with a time dependent Hamiltonian $H(t)$, acting over a set of 1-to-$n$ qubits, as follows,
+Specifically it solves the Schrödinger equation with a time dependent Hamiltonian $H(t)$, acting over a set of $n$ qubits in natural units, as follows,
 ```math
 i \frac{d}{dt}\left|\Psi(t)\right\rangle = H(t)\left|\Psi(t)\right\rangle
 ```